FXLJA/fxlja/README.md

 🔭 I’m currently trying too hard to maintain a 3.5+ GPA

-🌱 I’m currently bearing an unhealthy grudge on Flask and Python programming in general
+🌱 I’m currently bearing an unhealthy grudge on frameworks and programming in general.
+Flask takes the top spot.

 🤔 I’m looking for help with sleep deprivation and increasing grudge towards senile lecturers

 ⚡ Fun fact: I dislike using GitHub, even though I can appreciate its versatility.
+It always, ALWAYS finds a way to mess things up.

 <div>